Myles Straw Player Props: Guardians vs. Brewers

-The Cleveland Guardians, including Myles Straw and his .364 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starter Wade Miley and the Milwaukee Brewers at Progressive Field, Friday at 7:10 PM ET.
+On Saturday, Myles Straw (.242 batting average in his past 10 games, with a double, a triple, four walks and an RBI) and the Cleveland Guardians face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 4:10 PM ET.

-He racked up two hits (going 2-for-3 with a triple and an RBI) in his last game against the Athletics.
+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Myles Straw Game Info & Props vs. the Brewers